8 Common Resume Formatting Mistakes & How to Fix Them for Job Success

 The Issue:

-Headers and provide bullet points operate an important summation of the information in your resume.
+Headers and bullet points summarize key details, making your resume easier to read.
 Some job seekers misplace them, unfortunately, and you can find resumes that are rather badly readable.
 For instance, consider the section titled `Experience’.
 It could have that leader in an extremely large font hovering over a ton of bullet points to Johnson and field, forming a cluttered appearance.

 How to Fix It:

-- Maintain consistency: Use the same font style, size, and formatting for all section headers.
+• Maintain consistency: Maintain consistency in font style, size, and formatting across all headers.
 This creates a cohesive flow and ensures ease of reading.

 The Issue: